 2. Finding advisers

-- Ask your contacts if they can recommend the services of a particular adviser.
-Word of mouth is often the most successful way of finding good people.
+- Asking contacts for word-of-mouth recommendations is often the most successful way of finding good people.

 Talk to your local chamber of commerce and your trade association